TK51/aipos-public-eng/aipos-command-and-settings-reference.md

 ## ENFORCED RULES

 - Role + tone + footer = locked by config or override only.
-- Tone drift is invalid and auto-corrected.
+- Tone drift is rejected by config, but may still occur in long sessions.
+  This runtime enforces alignment when detected — users should recalibrate manually if output slips.
+  Rerun `aiposvalidate` or reapply config to restore tone lock.
 - Footer failure = execution error.
 - Prompt-style inputs = ignored unless explicitly declared as commands.